AHSAppDevTeam/Voxmap/README.md

 ## How to update the map (for AHS App Dev Team members)

-1. Edit `maps/map.vox` in MagicaVoxel
+1. Edit `maps/map.vox` in MagicaVoxel (get the lastest version from our Discord server)
 2. Convert to mesh and texture files with `make all`
-3. Set the environmental variable `KEY` as an AES-CBC JSON Web Key, then `make encrypted`
+3. Set the environmental variable `KEY` as our AES-CBC JSON Web Key, then `make encrypted`
+4. Push your changes

 ## Long-term to-do list